 Have you thought about what it would be like if early detection of breast cancer was more accessible and less invasive?
 What if you could monitor your breast health without having to book an annual mammogram?
 A team of researchers from MIT could make all of this possible.

-Researchers have developed an innovative ultrasonic patch, designed to fit comfortably inside a bra, giving women a revolutionary way to monitor their health.
+Researchers have developed an innovative ultrasonic patch, designed to fit comfortably inside a bra, offering women a revolutionary way to monitor their health.

 The need for early diagnosis

 Breast cancer is a major health concern globally.
-Second the report "Global Cancer Statistics 2020", new cases of cancer in the world were around 19,3 million.
-Of these, female breast cancer accounted for 11,7% of new diagnoses, with 2,3 million of new cases estimated in 2020, making it the most frequently diagnosed cancer globally.
-Data that underline the importance of research and development of new therapies to combat this disease.
+Second the report “Global Cancer Statistics 2020”, new cancer cases in the world were approximately 19,3 million.
+Of these, female breast cancer accounted for 11,7% of new diagnoses, with 2,3 million of new cases estimated in 2020, making it the most frequently diagnosed cancer worldwide.
+Data that underlines the importance of research and development of new therapies to fight this disease.

 The limits of traditional mammography

-The most common method of testing for potential breast cancer is mammography, an X-ray image of the breast.
-Although mammography can detect lumps in the breast tissue long before a doctor or individual notices them, these screening methods they miss about one in eight breast cancers.
+The most common method of testing for potential breast cancers is mammography, an X-ray image of the breast.
+Although mammography can detect lumps in breast tissue long before a doctor or individual can feel them, these screening methods they miss about one in eight breast cancers.

-Then there is an insidious problem: from the age of 40 onwards, women are generally asked to undergo mammograms every year.
-However, for high-risk patients, this range may not be sufficient.
-So-called "interval cancers", which develop between routine scans, represent 20-30% of all breast cancer cases and they can be more aggressive.
+Then there is an insidious problem: from age 40 onwards, women are generally invited to undergo mammograms every year.
+However, for high-risk patients, this interval may not be sufficient.
+So-called “interval cancers,” which develop between routine scans, represent 20-30% of all breast cancer cases and they can be more aggressive.

 The innovative solution from MIT